kahsez/ai4g-RTS/README.md

 The demo includes a simple RTS.

-Developed by @kahsez and @SpyzViridian
+Developed by @kahsez and José Manuel Vera Menárguez